webspam/hdtSMP64/README.md

 ## Changes

++ Added maximum angle in ActorManager.
+A max angle can be used to specify physics on NPCs within a field of view.
+  0 degrees represents straight in front.
+Default is 45 which is treated as + or - 45 degrees so 90 total degrees.
+  180 would be all around.
 + Added CUDA support for several parts of collision detection (still a work in progress).
 This includes everything that had OpenCL support in earlier releases, as well as the final collision check.
 CPU collision is still fully supported, and is used as a fallback if a CUDA-capable GPU is not available.